YinpeiDai/NAUM/README.md

 __1. Preprocess raw data__.

 We need to clean the raw data and preprocess them into readable files.
 Using commands:
 ```
 $ cd NAUM
 $ python run.py --parsing=unlabelled_data
 ```
-we could build the word vocabulary and the following files:
+It will build the word vocabulary and the following files:
  * training_data_for_GloVe.txt
  * training_data_for_SkipThought.json
  * training_data_for_PVDM.json